Disane87/spoolman-homeassistant/README.md

 The flow rate sensor starts at 0 g/h and begins tracking once filament consumption is detected.
 The rate is calculated by measuring weight changes between coordinator updates.

+## Estimated Run Out Sensor
+Each spool has an estimated run out sensor that predicts when the filament will be depleted based on the current flow rate.
+The sensor displays:
+- **State**: Timestamp when the spool is estimated to run out (ISO 8601 format)
+- **Attributes**:
+  - `hours_remaining`: Estimated hours until spool is empty
+  - `days_remaining`: Estimated days until spool is empty
+  - `flow_rate`: Current consumption rate (g/h)
+  - `remaining_weight`: Current remaining weight (g)

+The sensor requires active flow rate data to provide estimates.
+If no consumption is detected (flow rate = 0), the sensor state will be `None`.
+This is particularly useful for:
+- Planning print jobs based on available material
+- Setting up automations to order new filament before running out
+- Monitoring long-running prints
+- Scheduling maintenance and material changes

 ## Location Select Entity
 Each spool has a select entity that allows you to quickly change the location without using the `spoolman.patch_spool` service.
 Simply select a new location from the dropdown in Home Assistant, and the spool will be moved to that location in Spoolman.